First-principles study of strain behavior in iron-based fluorides of tungsten bronze type as cathode materials for alkali-ion batteries: Results

 During the intercalation of sodium into the sites, the volumes of the $A$F$_j$ polyhedra change.
-These changes are displayed in Figure \ref{fig4:naxfef_volumes}(b), where we show here and in the following the average volume per site type for better visibility (the typical variance between sites of the same site type is on the order of tenths of \AA$\mathrm{^3}$).
+These changes are displayed in Figure \ref{fig4:naxfef_volumes} (b), where we show here and in the following the average volume per site type for better visibility (the typical variance between sites of the same site type is on the order of tenths of \AA$\mathrm{^3}$). \textit{Unoccupied} indicates the local volume of the site-type in the structure from the immediately preceding concentration, i.e. the global structure may be partially occupied.
 For both, 4-sites and 5-sites, the volume is smaller after occupation by Na than before.
 This can be explained by an electrostatic argument: There is an attraction between the positively charged Na$\mathrm{^+}$ cations and the negatively charged F$\mathrm{^-}$ anions, and the intercalated sodium cation reduces the mutual repulsion of neighboring fluorine anions.
 This reduction in the local volume can partially compensate for the expansion of the iron octahedra, resulting in a small global volume expansion of the unit cell.
 For the occupation of the 5-sites this effect is more pronounced and therefore even leads to a global volume reduction, while the occupation of the 4-sites only results in a low local volume contraction and therefore does not completely compensate the expanding iron octahedra.